derekvawdrey/website-to-chatbot/README.md

     PINECONE_API_KEY=xxx
     PINECONE_ENVIRONMENT=xxx
 ```
-4. Run the following commands in the Commands section
+5. Run the commands in the Commands section
-5. Start up the server (python manage.py runserver)
+6. Start up the server (python manage.py runserver)
-6. Navigate to the web app and start chatting
+7. Navigate to the web app and start chatting

 # Commands
 ### Convert website into database entries